dylanpieper/chatalot/README.md

 ## Basic Usage

-For the following examples, define a chat object to reuse:
+For the following examples, define a chat object:

 ``` r
 openai <- chat_openai(system_prompt = "Reply concisely, one sentence")